-The Secretary of State is the deemed agent of an authorized corporation when: I) the corporation fails to appoint an agent for service; 2) with reasonable diligence, the agent cannot be found at the registered office; 3) the certificate of authority of a foreign corporation has been revoked.
+The Secretary of State is the deemed agent of an entity when: I) the entity fails to appoint or does not maintain a registered agent in Texas;2) with reasonable diligence, the registered agent cannot be found at the registered office; 3) the certificate of authority of a foreign filing entity has been revoked, or the entity transacts business in Texas without being registered as required by Chapter 9.

-- 1. No registered agent.
-The Secretary of State is the deemed agent for substituted service whenever the domestic or foreign corporation fails to appoint or maintain a registered agent within the state.
-Tex.
 Bus.
+Org.
+Code 5.251.

+1. No registered agent.
+The Secretary of State is the deemed agent for substituted service whenever the domestic or foreign entity fails to appoint or does not maintain a registered agent within the state.
+Bus.
+Org.
+Code §5.251(1)(A).
+Formerly Tex.
+Bus.
 Corp.
-Act art.2.11, §B (domestic corporation), art.
-8.10, §B (foreign corporation); and Bus.
+Act art.2.11(domestic corporation), art.
+8.10 (foreign corporation).

+2. Unlocated registered agent.
+The Secretary of State is the deemed agent for substituted service whenever the registered agent of the entity cannot with reasonable diligence be found at the registered office.
+Bus.
 Org.
-Code §5.251(1)(A). - 2.
-Unlocated registered agent.
-The Secretary of State is the deemed agent for substituted service whenever the registered agent of the corporation cannot with reasonable diligence be found at the registered office.
-Tex.
+Code §5.251(1)(B).
+Formerly Tex.
 Bus.
 Corp.
 Act art.
 2.11, § B(domestic corporation), art.
 8.10,§B. (foreign corporation).
-See Bus.
-Org.
-Code §5.251(1)(B).
-Though diligence may be established through the unexecuted return, an affidavit is suggested, see pages 93,94.
+Though diligence may be established through the unexecuted return, an affidavit is more effective, see pages 95, 96.

-a.
 Reasonable diligence.

 In order to exercise reasonable diligence, the officer must attempt to effect service on the registered agent, and such attempt must be made at the registered office.
 See Humphrey Co. v.
-Lowr Water Wells, 709 S.W.2d 310 (Tex.
+Lowr Water Wells, 709 S.W.2d310 (Tex.
 App.--Houston [14th Dist.]
 1986, no writ) (no reasonable diligence where neither petition nor return indicated that the address where service was unsuccessfully attempted was defendant's registered office); David A. Carl Enterprises, Inc. v.
 Crow-Shutt #14, 553 S.W.2d 118 (Tex.
 Civ.
 App.--Houston [14th Dist.]
 1977, no writ) (no reasonable diligence where service on registered agent was attempted only at alternative address given in petition).
 Thus, while service on a proper officer or agent may be effected anywhere, if unsuccessful it will support substituted service on the Secretary of State only if it has been attempted on the registered agent at the registered office.
 Ingram Indus.
 Inc., v.
 U.S. Bolt Mfg., 121 S.W.3d 31, 33-34 (Tex.
 App. - - Houston [1st Dist.]
-2003, no pet.)(reasonable diligence established by one attempt to serve registered agent at registered office).
+2003, no pet.) (reasonable diligence established by one attempt to serve registered agent at registered office).
 See Global Truck & Equipment, Inc. v.
 Plaschinski, 683 S.W.2d 766 (Tex.
 App.--Houston [14th Dist.]
 1984, no writ).

 A corporation has a duty to keep the Secretary of State apprized of its current registered office address and is negligent if it fails to do so.
 Campus Invs., Inc. v.
-Cullever, S.W.3d 464 (Tex.
-2004) citing Tex.
+Cullever, 144 S.W.3d 464 (Tex.
+2004)(per curiam) citing Tex.
 Bus.
 Corp.
 Act arts.
 2.10, 2.10-1, 8.09.
+Note that these statutes are now replaced by the Business Organizations Code.
+See, for example, § 5.253 requiring secretary of state to forward process to entity's most recent address on file.